solaranamnesis/william-simpson/the-trisula-symbol/full-text-english.md

 The Hindu, whose head I sketched at Benares, said he was a worshipper of "Seeta-Ram," from which it may be concluded that he was a Vaishnava.
 The symbol in this case is made with two colours; the external strokes and lower part are white, and the central stroke is red.
 In 1875 I visited Trichinopoly, and the Brahmins of the great temple of Srirangam told me this symbol is called Trinam or Trinama, and when there was a dot below, as in the sketch given,* it was called Tingalynam, and that when the dot was wanting, it was called Watagalynam.
 This slight difference indicated a difference of faith which was not explained.
 All the Brahmins had these marks on their foreheads, and they were also to be seen sculptured and painted on the temples.
 This shows at least that the symbol occupies a prominent position in the worship of Vishnu.
 On asking what its signification was, it turned out, after much cross-questioning, to be male and female, or Rama and Sita.
 The external, or white portion, being Rama, and the Brahmins said it represented his feet, and the central stroke, which is red or saffron, represents Sita.
 On our way from the temple we met a man and his wife; the man had the two white strokes on his brow, and the wife had the single saffron stroke.
 A Brahmin, who was the friend of one of our party, explained that this was in such a case the correct form.

 It may be as well to notice here that beyond the similarity of form there is no evidence that these symbols have any connection with the trisula.
 This will also apply to others which I shall have to bring forward.
 All I can say is that they are very like each other in their general character, and being important symbols, they ought to be placed in a collection of data bearing on the subject.
 I am inclined myself to accept them as varieties of the one symbol, but it is impossible to speak with certainty about them.
 I may mention that the very different explanations which are given of each cannot form an objection to their identity.
-The symbol is evidently very ancient, and its signification, as is the case in all symbols, would naturally be liable to changes which will suggest themselves to any one who considers the subject.
+The symbol is evidently very ancient, and its signification, as is the case in all symbols, would naturally be liable to changes which will suggest themselves to anyone who considers the subject.

 *) Pl.
 2. Fig. 9.